On this page

 The care you need will be available if you receive a positive COVID-19 result.

 If you have a positive PCR, you will receive a message if your result is positive.

 If your RAT is positive you need to register the result to access services.

 Public Health contacts cases by SMS.
 This is to assess their risk of severe illness from COVID-19, the risk to people around them, and to provide instructions about isolation and informing their close contacts.

 Read more about what to do if you test positive.

 Responding to a case or outbreak in your workplace or business

-- Review and activate your COVID-19 Safety Plan and/or Outbreak Management Plan.
+- Activate your COVID-19 Safety Plan and/or Outbreak Management Plan.

-- Organise cleaning and disinfection of frequently touched areas, as outlined in your COVID-19 Safety Plan.
-Read about cleaning and disinfection after a case
+- Ensure cleaning and disinfection of frequently touched areas in the workplace, as outlined in your COVID-19 Safety Plan.
+Read about cleaning after a case.

-- Continue to encourage COVID-safe behaviours including physical distancing, hand hygiene, advising staff and visitors to stay at home if unwell, and covering coughs and sneezes.
+- Continue to encourage COVID-safe behaviours including staying at home and getting tested for any symptoms of COVID-19, physical distancing, maximising ventilation, hand hygiene, and covering coughs and sneezes.